Written by: Michael Cole-Fontayn | EMEA Chairman, BNY Mellon

-One of the most gratifying times at BNY Mellon is when we hit on an elegant and impactful way to express the values of our organisation to a broad audience.
+One of the most gratifying times at BNY Mellon is when we hit on an elegant and impactful way to express the values of our organization to a broad audience.
 The game-changing announcement this week involving our sponsorship of The Boat Races, presents us with one of those proud and privileged moments.

 Following last year’s historic races – which saw the men and women’s races take place on the Tideway on the same day – we powered diversity in bringing gender parity to the Boat Races.
 Leaders at BNY Mellon and Newton reflected on how we could further our meaningful investment and effect even greater societal change in 2016.
 In short, we asked the question at the centre of our culture and business: what next?

-The outcome was the decision to donate the title sponsorship for the Boat Races to Cancer Research UK, the Boat Race Company Ltd’s chosen charity partner and the world’s largest independent cancer research organisation.
+The outcome was the decision to donate the title sponsorship for the Boat Races to Cancer Research UK, the Boat Race Company Ltd’s chosen charity partner and the world’s largest independent cancer research organization.
 Trailblazing a new model for corporate sponsorship and demonstrating the very tangible organisational commitment we have to making investments today that drive a better future.

 The events will hence be known as the Cancer Research UK Boat Races and all fundraising linked to the Boat Races will be donated to a very worthwhile charity.